cedarproject/cedarserver/README.md

 Click the gear icon by each Action item to open its settings pane, where you can set the Action's title, configure action-specific settings, and attach trigger Actions that will be performed when the Action is clicked.
 Click the up-and-down-arrows icon to start moving an Action, click another action to move the first action into its place.

-> Note: This documentation is terrible.
-I'll try to fix it.
-Eventually. -- Isaac

 Credits
 =======

-Cedar is designed and developed by Isaac "hunternet93" Smith.
+Cedar is designed and developed by Hunter Smith.

 The Cedar logo was created by jilllio and released into public domain on [OpenClipArt](https://openclipart.org/detail/224342/Young-Cedar-Tree)